 Client: Obstetricians and other clinicians affiliated with 32 birthing hospitals participating in a perinatal quality collaborative.

-Challenge: Nearly 16% of people who gave birth in US hospitals in 2019 were affected by hypertensive disorders, which increase the risk of pregnancy-related death.
+Challenge: In Maryland, hypertensive disorder of pregnancy is the third leading cause of severe maternal morbidity, and accounts for over 8% of pregnancy-related deaths.
 Black individuals are significantly more likely to experience high blood pressure during pregnancy and have higher maternal morbidity and mortality rates.
 A contributing factor is that not all providers have reliable, evidence-based processes in place to address dangerously elevated blood pressure during pregnancy and in the postpartum period.

 Sponsor: This project is funded by the Maryland Department of Health (MDH) and is one of two initiatives underway through the Maryland Perinatal-Neonatal Quality Collaborative, which HQI manages on MDH’s behalf.